nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 ## More about Representation Rule
 The Representation Rule descripe who the signatory rights are granted to.
 Rules about who can represent a legal entity are often given in written form, e.g. "Two board members in common".
 The subclasses of the Representation Class make it possible to represent this as structured data.

+### The Representation Rule Class
-If you do not have the opportunity to structure the rule, or it is too complex for this, you can simply use the Representation Rule class and the description property:
+If you do not have the opportunity to structure the rule, or it is too complex for this, you can simply use the Representation Rule class and the description property.

 Example:
 Represetation rule: "Representation by the persons authorised thereto as follows: by any of them jointly with any Board member or another person authorised to represent the company"

 ```
 :Rule a ncvb:RepresentationRule ;